The need for innovation and the challenge of conformity: Dr. Sue Roffey and ASPIRE Education

 Spaghetti Bridge schools deliver mathematics both as part of Enterprise Projects and through discrete mathematics sessions.
 We believe in teaching mathematics across the curriculum as a key part of all subjects.

-Spaghetti Bridge schools do not follow the National Curriculum in literacy, but instead have adapted this curriculum into our Mathematics Pillar, which allows us to assess, plan, scaffold and sequence each student’s individualised curriculum.
+Spaghetti Bridge schools do not follow the National Curriculum in Maths, but instead have adapted this curriculum into our Mathematics Pillar, which allows us to assess, plan, scaffold and sequence each student’s individualised curriculum.

 All students have the opportunity to pursue accredited mathematics outcomes, including GCSE and Functional Skills exams.